Philip-Otter/OCM/README.md

 In 5H3LLf15H the order of the following shellfish does not matter `{#} {@} {V} {T} {C} {X} {APP}`.
 All other Shellfish will be interpreted from top to bottom.

-### The Default line
+### The Default Shellfish

-This is the bread and butter of an oyster file and uses the default shellfish.
-The line is organized in the following manner:
+This is the bread and butter of an oyster file.
+Here the default shellfish is used.
+The line following our default shellfish is organized in the following manner:

 #### <b>Without</b> {T} shellfish set: